TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-02-easy-coding-standard-and-phpstan-meet-3-symfony-ecommerce-projects.md

 ---
 id: 57
 layout: post
-title: "EasyCodingStandard and PHPStan meets 3 Symfony E-Commerce Projects"
+title: "EasyCodingStandard and PHPStan meet 3 Symfony E-Commerce Projects"
 perex: '''
     [In the last post](/blog/2017/08/28/shopsys-spriker-and-sylius-under-static-analysis/), we looked at the static analysis of 3 Symfony E-Commerce projects.